Orcho Installation Methods

-Orcho has three normal install paths.
+Orcho runs on macOS, Linux, and native Windows (plus WSL2).
+There are three normal install paths.
 They run the same command set; the difference is where Orcho, the agent CLIs, credentials, and project tools live.

 | Path | Best for | First command |